bytespeed/CLaaS-Documentation/docs/issues_faq.rst

 Application appears as a black box
 ------------

-If an app's window appears as a black box instead of showing the app, First wait a minute to see if application loads as the first application launch of the session may be slower then usual.
+If an app's window appears as a black box instead of showing the app, first wait a minute to see if application loads as the first application launch of the session may be slower than usual.
 If it still has not shown, follow these steps:

 1. Close AppStream tab and reconnect to your existing session
     * If that doesnt work continue on